 Who is Eligible and How to Apply?

 Anyone can apply for a grant (including academics and students, and activists of all kinds).
-Application forms are available here or from the Foundation’s Executive Director, Andy Kent (firstname.lastname@example.org), and should be returned to him before/on 28th February 2021.
-Applications will be considered by a panel of trustees of the Antipode Foundation and editors of Antipode, and all applicants will be notified of the results in late April 2021.
+Application forms are available here or from the Foundation’s Executive Director, Andy Kent ([email protected]), and should be returned to him before/on 28th February 2022.
+Applications will be considered by a panel of trustees of the Antipode Foundation and editors of Antipode, and all applicants will be notified of the results in late April 2022.
 Unfortunately, we cannot give detailed feedback to unsuccessful applicants.
-Funded work should be submitted with 12 months of receipt of a grant, unless a later date is approved at the time, and the support of the Antipode Foundation should be acknowledged.
+Funded work should be submitted with 12 months of receipt of a grant, unless a no-cost extension is approved by the Foundation, and the support of the Foundation should be acknowledged in all outputs.
 The phrase to use is: “This work was supported by the Antipode Foundation.”

 All applicants must read and acknowledge the Foundation’s transparency notice.
 This notice sets out how we use and protect your personal information.
 In order to consider your application we must send it to our Trustees, some of whom are based outside the European Economic Area (EEA) including in jurisdictions where personal data may not have the same protection as within the EEA.
 This is a necessary part of the application process.
 By submitting your application you agree to it being sent to our Trustees outside the EEA in accordance with the transparency notice.